Ibrahim-El-Khouli/Lab-Animal-Growth-Prediction/README.md

 - Customizable features: breed, genetic line, husbandry conditions, environmental enrichment, microbiome data, clinical or physiological markers
 - Vet-focused: annotations, pseudocode, and integrated interpretation columns make results interpretable for veterinary professionals

-> In short: a reusable template for researchers to tailor to their own experimental designs **with veterinary perspective in mind**.
+> In short: a reusable template for researchers to tailor to their own experimental designs **with biological/veterinary perspective in mind**.

 ---